 Vegan Mexican Chocolate Sweet Potato Pudding

-Note: This, as the title states, is a Mexican Chocolate Pudding, so the flavor is very spiced, just like Mexican Chocolate, so expect that.
+- As the title states, it is a Mexican Chocolate Pudding, so the flavor is very spiced, just like Mexican Chocolate, so expect that.
 If you want a plain chocolate flavor, then omit the cinnamon and cayenne.